sdewhitt/Genagram/README.md

-# Genagram: Social Media for AI Images
+# Genagram: ChatGPT-like platform for AI Images
-Inspired by the popular social platform Instagram, Genagram's vision is to combine Instagram's feed-based collection of user posts with ChatGPT's generative responses from user input.
-Work-in-progress and done as part of the Headstarter Accelerator program
+Inspired by the UI for ChatGPT where users can prompt the machine for text responses, Genagram aims to accomplish the same, but quickly generate quality images using Stability AI's sdxl-turbo model

 Link: https://genagram.vercel.app/